sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/augment-event-data-with-hooks.md

 root         9  0.0  0.0      0     0 ?
 S    Nov17   0:34 [rcu_sched]
 {{< /code >}}

-Now when you are alerted that Nginx is not running, you can review the check hook output to confirm this is true with no need to start up an SSH session to investigate.
+Now when you are alerted that NGINX is not running, you can review the check hook output to confirm this is true with no need to start up an SSH session to investigate.

 ## Next steps